Shenfield Cricket Club

 The original pavilion was used until 1967, when a new pavilion was built after much fundraising, ready for the 1968 season.

-An extension was added in 1996, partly funded by a grant from the National Lottery, which was officially opened by the Rt.
+An extension was added in 1996, partly funded by a grant from the National Lottery and it was officially opened by the Rt.
 Hon Eric Pickles MP.

 Old Pavilion